jenniferthompson/MOSAICProgress/README.md

 # MOSAICProgress
 Dashboard for MOSAIC study monitoring.
+[Link to example](https://jenthompson.me/examples/progressdash.html)

 To create the dashboards automatically, set up a cron job in the terminal like this [(one `cron` reference guide)](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/):